kestra-io/docs/content/blogs/2024-03-15-top-10-sql-framework.md

 A newcomer to the scene, [Yato](https://github.com/Bl3f/yato) stands out as possibly the most lightweight SQL framework available.
 Designed for simplicity and speed, Yato takes a folder containing your SQL queries (or even Python transformations) and automatically determines the dependency order.

 This eliminates the need for complex configuration, letting you focus on writing your data manipulation logic.
-Yato excels when used alongside [dlt](https://dlthub.com/), a data loading tool.
+Yato excels when used alongside [dlt, a data-loading tool.
 Together, this duo streamlines your data workflow by handling both data acquisition and transformation.
 It can be quite useful for simple projects and fast experimentation.

 ## SQL Framework + Kestra = Complete Holistic Stack